 5. Use the right communication tools

 Managers need to be in touch with their stores at all times.
-So be sure to arm yourself with solutions that support your communication needs.
+So be sure to arm yourself with communication tools that support your needs in retail.
 Ideally, your platform should enable you to:

 Communicate instantly with your team.
 Retail is a fast-paced environment.
 You need a system that can keep up.
 Instant messaging is a handy functionality that lets you touch base with your team quickly.